samsolano/samsolano/README.md

-- 🌱 I’m currently working on startups
+- 🌱 I’m currently working to build the future of software

 - 📫 How to reach me **samuelsolano00@gmail.com**
 - ⚡ Fun fact **I play four instruments!**